jump-dev/SeDuMi.jl/README.md

 `SeDuMi.jl` is licensed under the [MIT License](https://github.com/jump-dev/SeDuMi.jl/blob/master/LICENSE.md).

-The underlying solver,[sqlp/sedumi](https://github.com/sqlp/sedumi) is licensed under the [GPL v2 license](https://github.com/sqlp/sedumi/blob/master/COPYING).
+The underlying solver, [sqlp/sedumi](https://github.com/sqlp/sedumi) is licensed under the [GPL v2 license](https://github.com/sqlp/sedumi/blob/master/COPYING).

-In addition, SeDuMi requires an installation of MATLAB, which is a closed-source commercial product for which you must [purchase a license](https://www.mathworks.com/products/matlab.html).
+In addition, SeDuMi requires an installation of MATLAB, which is a closed-source commercial product for which you must [obtain a license](https://www.mathworks.com/products/matlab.html).

 ## Use with JuMP